Mathematics, Statistics & Geometry

 Frequently Asked Questions

-Factoring is the easiest way to find the 'roots' or 'zeroes' of an equation.
-Once it's factored into (x-2)(x-3)=0, you instantly know the answers are x=2 and x=3.
+Factoring allows us to find the 'roots' or 'x-intercepts' of an equation easily.
+Once a quadratic is factored into the form (x-2)(x-3)=0, the Zero Product Property tells us that the solutions must be x=2 and x=3.